“I feel pregnant,” or even “I look pregnant,” are frequent complaints by patients suffering from abdominal distention or bloating.

 Bloating

 Bloating is a common symptom in irritable bowel syndrome (IBS), particularly in women, although mostly it is a nuisance rather than the most severe aspect of the disease.
-However, bloating may be the only symptom for some people.
+However, it may be the only symptom for that some patients experience.

 Symptoms